garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 ### Step 4: Setting up cloud SDK

-Now this is where the real task begins.
-We will first need to download and install `gcloud` SDK package so that we can access the build tools for **Artifact Repository**.
+Now, this is where the real task begins.
+We will first need to download and install the `gcloud` SDK package to access the build tools for the Artifact Repository.

 {% code overflow="wrap" lineNumbers="false" %}
 ```bash